-- (1) "Required agricultural practices (RAPs) or acceptable management practices for maintaining water quality on logging jobs (AMPs)" means those land management practices adopted by the Secretary of Agriculture, Food and Markets, and Commissioner of Forests, Parks and Recreation, respectively, in accordance with applicable state law. - (2) "Act" means the "Vermont Water Pollution Control Act" at 10 V.S.A.
-Chapter 47. - (3) "Applicable water quality criteria" means all criteria specified in Subchapter 3 that are applicable to a water and the classification of its uses. - (4) "Application" means any request for a permit required by state or federal law when filed with, and deemed complete by, the reviewing authority. - (5) "Aquatic biota" means all organisms that, as part of their natural life cycle, live in or on waters. - (6) "Aquatic habitat" means the physical, chemical, and biological components of the water environment. - (7) "Assimilative capacity" means a measure of the capacity of the receiving waters to assimilate wastes without lowering their quality below the applicable water quality criteria. - (8) "Best management practices (BMPs)" means a practice or combination of practices that may be necessary, in addition to any applicable RAPs or AMPs, to prevent or reduce pollution from nonpoint source wastes to a level consistent with the applicable provisions of these rules. - (9) "Biological integrity" means the ability of a body of water to support and maintain a community of organisms that has the expected species composition, diversity, and functional organization comparable to that of the water in its natural condition. - (10) "Classification" means the water quality classification attributed to a designated use for a body of water in accordance with the provisions of 10 V.S.A. §§ 1252 and 1253. - (11) "Designated use" means any value or use, whether presently occurring or not, for which a water has been designated as Class A(1), A(2), B(1), or B(2). - (12) "Discharge" means the placing, depositing, or emissions of any wastes, directly or indirectly, into an injection well or into waters. - (13) "EPA or USEPA" means the U.S. Environmental Protection Agency. - (14) "Equilibrium condition" means the condition in which water flow, sediment, and woody debris are transported in a watershed in such a manner that the stream maintains its dimension, pattern, and profile without unnaturally aggrading or degrading the channel bed elevation at the stream reach scale. - (15) "Existing discharge" means any discharge to the extent authorized by a valid permit issued under the provisions of 10 V.S.A. §§ 1263 or 1265 as of January 7, 1985.
+- (1) "Act" means the "Vermont Water Pollution Control Act" at 10 V.S.A.
+Chapter 47. - (2) "Applicable water quality criteria" means all criteria specified in Subchapter 3 that are applicable to a water and the classification of its uses. - (3) "Application" means any request for a permit required by state or federal law when filed with, and deemed complete by, the reviewing authority. - (4) "Aquatic biota" means all organisms that, as part of their natural life cycle, live in or on waters. - (5) "Aquatic habitat" means the physical, chemical, and biological components of the water environment. - (6) "Assimilative capacity" means a measure of the capacity of the receiving waters to assimilate wastes without lowering their quality below the applicable water quality criteria. - (7) "Best management practices (BMPs)" means a practice or combination of practices that may be necessary, in addition to any applicable RAPs or AMPs, to prevent or reduce pollution from nonpoint source wastes to a level consistent with the applicable provisions of these rules. - (8) "Biological integrity" means the ability of a body of water to support and maintain a community of organisms that has the expected species composition, diversity, and functional organization comparable to that of the water in its natural condition. - (9) "Classification" means the water quality classification attributed to a designated use for a body of water in accordance with the provisions of 10 V.S.A. §§ 1252 and 1253. - (10) "Designated use" means any value or use, whether presently occurring or not, for which a water has been designated as Class A(1), A(2), B(1), or B(2). - (11) "Discharge" means the placing, depositing, or emissions of any wastes, directly or indirectly, into an injection well or into waters. - (12) "EPA or USEPA" means the U.S. Environmental Protection Agency. - (13) "Equilibrium condition" means the condition in which water flow, sediment, and woody debris are transported in a watershed in such a manner that the stream maintains its dimension, pattern, and profile without unnaturally aggrading or degrading the channel bed elevation at the stream reach scale. - (14) "Existing discharge" means any discharge to the extent authorized by a valid permit issued under the provisions of 10 V.S.A. §§ 1263 or 1265 as of January 7, 1985. - (15) "Existing use" means a use that has actually occurred on or after November 28, 1975, in or on waters, regardless of whether or not the use is presently occurring or included in these rules.